Gluing of Fourier-Mukai partners in a triangular spectrum and birational geometry: Examples

 where the normal bundle of $Y_i \iso \bb P^k$ in $X_i$ is isomorphic to $\ecal O_{\bb P^k}(-1)^{\oplus k+1}$ (so that $\omega_{X_i}|_{\bb P^k} \iso \ecal O_{\bb P^k}$) and $p_i$ is the blow-up along $Y_i$ with exceptional divisor $E$.
 In particular, it can be shown that the birational map $p_2 \circ p_1\inv:X_1 \ratmap X_2$ is indeed a flop by considering contractions $X_i \to W$ of $\bb P^k$ for each $i$.
 Here, note that $X_2$ is not necessarily projective in general (cf. Remark \ref{complicated birational}), so let us suppose $X_2$ is projective in this paper.
 By \cite{bondal1995semiorthogonal}*{\href{https://arxiv.org/abs/alg-geom/9506012}{Theorem 3.6}}, the functor

 is an equivalence, where $Z = X_1 \times_W X_2 \subset X_1\times X_2$.
-Since $p_1$ and $p_2$ are isomorphisms away from exceptional loci, $\Phi$ is moreover birational and indeed the associated birational map $X_1 \ratmap X_2$ is the isomorphism $X_1\setminus Y_1 \iso X_2\setminus Y_2$, i.e., the standard flop itself.
+Since $p_1$ and $p_2$ are isomorphisms away from exceptional loci, $\Phi$ is moreover birational and indeed the associated birational map $X_1 \ratmap X_2$ is the isomorphism $X_1\setminus Y_1 \iso X_2\setminus Y_2$, i.e., the standard flop itself (cf. \cite{HO22}*{\href{https://arxiv.org/pdf/2112.13486v3.pdf}{Lemma 3.7}}).
 Note in general $X_1$ and $X_2$ are not isomorphic, in which case Lemma \ref{birat non-iso} reproduces \cite{HO22}*{\href{https://arxiv.org/pdf/2112.13486v3.pdf}{Example 3.9}} and simplifies a proof of \cite{HO22}*{\href{https://arxiv.org/pdf/2112.13486v3.pdf}{Remark 3.10}} although the proofs are essentially the same. \item (See \cite{HuyBook}*{Section 11.4} for details.)
 Let $X_1$ be a smooth projective variety of dimension $2k$ and suppose $X_1$ contains a closed subvariety $Y_1$ isomorphic to $\bb P^k$ whose normal bundle is isomorphic to the cotangent bundle $\Omega_{Y_1}$.
 As in the construction of the standard flop, we can construct a birational map $X_1 \ratmap X_2$, called the \textbf{Mukai flop}, that fits into the following diagram:

-where the normal bundle of $Y_i$ in $X_i$ is isomorphic to $\Omega_{Y_i}$, $(\bb P^k)^*$ denotes the dual projective space of $\bb P^k$, $p_1$ is the blow-up of $X_1$ along $Y_1$, and $p_2$ is a birational morphism contracting $E$ to the other direction.
+where the normal bundle of $Y_i$ in $X_i$ is isomorphic to $\Omega_{Y_i}$, $(\bb P^k)^*$ denotes the dual projective space of $\bb P^k$, $p_1$ is the blow-up of $X_1$ along $Y_1$, and $p_2$ is a birational morphism contracting $E$ to the other direction, noting $\ecal O_E(E) \iso \ecal O_E(-1,-1)$ and the Fujiki-Nakano criterion (cf. \cite{HuyBook}*{Remark 11.10}).
 Again, $X_2$ is not necessarily projective, so let us suppose it is projective in this paper.
 However, in contrast to the standard flop, the functor

 is \textbf{not} even fully faithful for $n>1$ by \cite{nami}.
 In the paper, Namikawa nevertheless proves the following: First, consider the contractions $X_i \to W$ of $Y_i$ and write $Z' = X_1\times_W X_2$ with projections $q_i :\hat X \to X_i$.
 Then, the functor